awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 If you must load data from a different AWS region, use the REGION option to specify the AWS region in which the load data is located\.
 If you specify a region, all of the load data, including manifest files, must be in the named region\.
 For more information, see [REGION](copy-parameters-data-source-s3.md#copy-region)\.

 If your cluster is in the US East \(N\.
-Virginia\) region, execute the following command to load the SUPPLIER table from pipe\-delimited data in an Amazon S3 bucket located in the US West \(Oregon\) region\.
+Virginia\) region, run the following command to load the SUPPLIER table from pipe\-delimited data in an Amazon S3 bucket located in the US West \(Oregon\) region\.
 For this example, do not change the bucket name\.

 ```
 copy supplier from 's3://awssampledbuswest2/ssbgz/supplier.tbl'